magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.1.
 Location of API interfaces

 6.4.1.1.
 Service contract interfaces SHOULD be placed in separate API modules.
 All other modules will depend on the API module, while implementations could be easily swapped via `di.xml`.
+API modules must have `Api` suffix in their names.
 For example, if module is named `MyModule`, its APIs SHOULD be declared in the module named `MyModuleApi`.

 6.4.1.2.
-Service interfaces which SHOULD be exposed as web APIs MUST be placed under `MyModuleApi/Api/Service` directory.
+Service interfaces which should be exposed as web APIs MUST be placed under `MyModuleApi/Api` directory.
 Service data interfaces MUST be placed under `MyModuleApi/Api/Data`.
+Directories under `MyModuleApi/Api` SHOULD NOT be nested.

 6.4.1.3.
 All other APIs, including explicit extension points like Chain or Composite implementations MUST be placed under `MyModuleApi/Model`.

-6.4.1.4.
-Arbitrary directory nesting can be used for APIs to improve code structure.
-For example, `MyCompany\MyModuleApi\Api\Service\Relations\DeleteInterface`.

 6.4.2.
 Service Interface Structure

 6.4.2.1.
-Methods named similarly MUST serve similar purpose across different services, but still might have different signatures.
+Methods named similarly MUST serve similar purpose across different services, but still MAY have different signatures.

 6.4.2.2.
-Services MUST only operate on scalar types or service data interfaces.

-6.4.2.3.
 Service contracts SHOULD NOT be used for read scenarios on the storefront, GraphQL SHOULD be used for storefront scenarios instead.
 Check out [web API technical vision]({{ page.baseurl }}/coding-standards/technical-vision/webapi.html) for more details.

-6.4.2.4.
+6.4.2.3.
 Each service interface SHOULD declare a single public method.
 Interface name SHOULD reflect task/action to be performed.
 Example `Magento\InventoryApi\Api\StockSourceLinksDeleteInterface::execute(array $links)`.
 The only exception is Repository API which MAY be added for convenience and MUST be limited to singular CRUD operations and `getList($searchCriteria)`.

 6.4.3.
 Service Method Signature

 6.4.3.1.
-Service contracts SHOULD NOT apply presentation layer formatting to the returned data.

-6.4.3.2.
-Service data interfaces represent domain entities and can reference related data interfaces.

-6.4.3.3.
-Service data interfaces MUST NOT contain any business logic.
-They SHOULD represent a container of data transferable over the wire.
-All the business logic SHOULD be moved to services.

-6.4.3.3.
 Strict typing is enforced for Service and Data interfaces located under `MyCompany/MyModuleApi/Api`.
 Only the following types are allowed:

 * Scalar types: `string` (including Date and DateTime); `int`; `float`; `boolean`